astoilkov/use-local-storage-state/readme.md

 ## Why

-- Actively maintained for the past 2 years.
-See [Contributions](https://github.com/astoilkov/use-local-storage-state/graphs/contributors) page
+- Actively maintained for the past 2 years — see [Contributions](https://github.com/astoilkov/use-local-storage-state/graphs/contributors) page
-- SSR support with handling of hydration mismatches
+- SSR support with handling of [hydration mismatches](https://github.com/astoilkov/use-local-storage-state/issues/23)
 - In-memory fallback when `localStorage` throws an error and can't store the data.
-Provides an API to notify the user if that happens
+Provides a `isPersistent` API to let you notify the user their data isn't currently being stored
 - Handles the `Window` [`storage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) event and updates changes across browser tabs, windows, and iframe's
 - Aiming for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles)